Assistance from churches in Detroit and Wayne County Michigan.

-Soup kitchens, child care centers, resale shops, and even financial aid are some of the types of assistance that may be provided by a church in Wayne County.
+Soup kitchens, child care centers, resale shops, free food and emergency financial help are some of the types of assistance that may be provided by a church in Wayne County.
 There are parishes scattered across the city of Detroit as well as the county.
 When in a crisis, or if the applicant is homeless or living in poverty, a church may offer some form of support.
+Find help from a church in Wayne County MI.

 What may be available includes the following.
 But each organization has their own specific services.
 Volunteers try to hold fundraisers, or reach out for donations to the public, to offer as much help in Wayne County as possible.
 But resources are limited.